For assistance please call

 Proposals must include plans for contributing to open science in accordance with Science Europe Principles on Open Access to Research Publications.
 National funding rules regarding funding for open access publications should be adhered to.

+The process of evaluating the proposals will be administered by NordForsk in cooperation with NRO.
 The evaluation procedure leading up to a funding decision is as follows:

 - Eligibility: Proposals will be examined to check eligibility and adherence to the requirements of this call for proposals.
 Only applications which meet all the conditions set out in this call for proposals will be eligible and will be included in the evaluation process.